 Maintaining stable connectivity is vital in any business.
 Ensure the phone system you select has many data centers that provide a high percentage of uptime so there is no service loss.
 In the event of a server crash, an emergency protocol should be put into place so the service can reach restoration quickly.

-As more regions are provided fast and reliable Internet connection, VoIP is an acceptable option for most.
-If your business in a rural area or somewhere that cannot guarantee a stable connection, a traditional landline might be the superior option until better options become available.
+As more regions host fast and reliable Internet connections, VoIP is an acceptable option for most.
+If your business is in a rural area or somewhere that cannot guarantee a stable connection, a traditional landline might be the superior option until better Internet becomes available.
 This consideration is the largest when dealing with the VoIP vs. landline for business debate.

 Choosing a VoIP system is not as cut and dry as what landlines once were.
 Making the wrong decision when choosing a package can be a waste of thousands of dollars.
 Common issues that can arise through mishandled VoIP systems include extended downtime, poor sound quality and other communication problems.